 Perfect little omelets, light, fluffy and tender eggs, with crispy bacon in the middle.
 Exactly what was needed to complete the breakfast menu.
 Twenty-four omelets in about fifteen minutes.
 And they disappeared in about three minutes flat.
 That’s a five star rating through all age ranges. 🙂

-Congratulations to the class of 2016!
-Especially one very happy college graduate and her very proud Dad and Deb!
+Congratulations to one very happy college graduate and her very proud Dad and Deb!

 - 1 pound low sodium bacon